8483/notes/topics/database/indexing.md

 select * from users where email = "101";
 ```

--Columns on each side of ON clause of a join must be of the same type.
+-   Columns on each side of ON clause of a join must be of the same type.
 -   If columns on each side of ON clause of a join is VARCHAR, make sure the collations of each of the columns are identical.
 -   You do not want to place too many indexes on tables that are frequently updated
 -   Keep your table statistics up to date.
 Done with `ANALYZE TABLE table_name`